oras-project/oras-www/docs/CLI/6_reference_types.md

 Install the latest alpha build of the oras cli at: https://github.com/oras-project/oras/releases/tag/v0.2.1-alpha.1

-## Configure An Oras Artifact Enabled Registry
+## Configure An ORAS Artifact Enabled Registry

 See [Registry Support](#registry-support)

 ## Pushing Reference Types

-The following walkthrough will generate the following graph of artifacts:
+The following walkthrough will generate the graph of artifacts shown below.

 ![](../assets/images/net-monitor-graph.svg)